tlaine1441/angular-auth-satellizer/README.md

     <details><summary>TODO #6 Hint:</summary>
     - Look at the login method above for a pattern to follow (you only need one anonymous function here, no need for `onSuccess` and `onError`).
-    - Check out [this documentation](https://github.com/sahat/satellizer#user-content-authremovetoken) for a method we can use to remove a token
+    - Check out [this documentation](https://github.com/sahat/satellizer#authlogout) for a method we can use instead of `login`
     </details>
     <!--return (
         $auth
           .logout() // delete token
           .then(function() {
-            $auth.removeToken();
             self.user = null;
           })
     )-->